|RIVER MEDWAY CURRENT FLOW RATE - INDICATIVE RAG STATUS GREEN

 When using this information to determine your willingness and ability to paddle the following interpretation is offered.
+This is fairly subjective but the correlation with the club's standard RAG markings has proven to be close under most circumstances.
+We may refine this guidance in the light of experience.
 You should use this information in conjunction with the RAG Status guidance available here.

 The indicative RAG status shown above is based on EA flow rate and river level data only and assumes the following: